dbt-labs/docs.getdbt.com/website/docs/guides/productionize-your-dbt-databricks-project.md

 1. Create a new job by clicking **Deploy** in the header, click **Jobs** and then **Create job**.
 2. **Name** the job “Daily refresh”.
 3. Set the **Environment** to your *production* environment.
-    - This will allow the job to inherit the catalog, schema, credentials, and environment variables defined in the [setup guide](https://docs.getdbt.com/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project#defining-your-dbt-deployment-environment).
+    - This will allow the job to inherit the catalog, schema, credentials, and environment variables defined in [Set up your dbt project with Databricks](/guides/set-up-your-databricks-dbt-project).
 4. Under **Execution Settings**
     - Check the **Generate docs on run** checkbox to configure the job to automatically generate project docs each time this job runs.
 This will ensure your documentation stays evergreen as models are added and modified.
     - Select the **Run on source freshness** checkbox to configure dbt [source freshness](/docs/deploy/source-freshness) as the first step of this job.
 Your sources will need to be configured to [snapshot freshness information](/docs/build/sources#snapshotting-source-data-freshness) for this to drive meaningful insights.